Wilhelm Bittrich: World War II

 He took part in the invasion of Poland (1939), assigned as LSSAH Chief of Staff to Sepp Dietrich.
-In January 1940 through October 1941, he was commander of the Regiment "Deutschland" and fought in the battle of France.
-From the summer of 1942 through February 1943, Bittrich commanded SS Cavalry Division Florian Geyer, that was tasked with rear-security operations (Bandenbekämpfung, literally "bandit-fighting") in the Soviet Union.
+From January 1940 to October 1941 he was commander of the Regiment "Deutschland" and fought in the battle of France.
+From the summer of 1942 to February 1943, Bittrich commanded SS Cavalry Division Florian Geyer, that was tasked with rear-security operations (Bandenbekämpfung, literally "bandit-fighting") in the Soviet Union.
 On 9 July 1942 Bittrich attended a conference called to convey the principles of the Bandenbekämpfung to senior police and security leaders.
 Organized by Heinrich Himmler, the conference included Kurt Daluege, Erich von dem Bach-Zelewski, Odilo Globocnik, Bruno Streckenbach and others.
 The policies included collective punishment against villages suspected of supporting partisans, automatic death penalty for immediate families of suspected partisans, deportation (to labor and death camps) of women and children, and confiscation of property for the state.

-He assumed temporary command of the 2nd SS Panzer Division Das Reich from 14 October 1941 through 12 December 1941, after Paul Hausser had been wounded.
+He assumed temporary command of the 2nd SS Panzer Division Das Reich from 14 October 1941 to 12 December 1941, after Paul Hausser had been wounded.
 He then was given command over the 9th SS Panzer Division Hohenstaufen effective February 1943 until 1 July 1944.
 On 1 July 1944, he was appointed the commander of the 2nd SS Panzer Corps.
 The 2nd Panzer Corps fought in Normandy.
-Early September of 1944, the 2nd Panzer Corps was relocated to the Arnhem area in the Netherlands, in order to rest its units.
-On September 17, 1944, the Allies launched Operation Market Garden, British paratroopers of the 1st Airborne Division landed in Arnhem, some distance from its objectives and was quickly hampered by unexpected resistance from Bittrich's corps.
+In early September 1944 the 2nd Panzer Corps was relocated to the Arnhem area in the Netherlands, in order to rest its units.
+On 17 September 1944 the Allies launched Operation Market Garden, British paratroopers of the 1st Airborne Division landed in Arnhem, some distance from its objectives and was quickly hampered by unexpected resistance from Bittrich's corps.
 2nd Panzer Corps managed to encircle the 1st Airborne, inflicting heavy casualties.
-At the request of the British Divisional Medical Officer, Bittrich authorized a three-hour cease-fire on September 24, 1944, to evacuate more than 2,000 wounded British from the encirclement, and place them in the infirmary of his divisions.
+At the request of the British Divisional Medical Officer, Bittrich authorized a three-hour cease-fire on 24 September 1944 to evacuate more than 2,000 wounded British from the encirclement, and place them in the infirmary of his divisions.
 In the ensuing counterattack to drive the allies from the island Bittrich was critical of Model's tactics predicting the assault would fail.
-By October 8 all the attacks on the Nijmegen salient had failed with heavy losses.
+By 8 October all the attacks on the Nijmegen salient had failed with heavy losses.
 Bittrich later saw action at Hungary.
 Bittrich was listed as a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords by the Association of Knight's Cross Holders, although no record of the award could be found in the German archives due to the irregular nature of its presentation.